blindnet-io/product-management/user-stories/US-08-Data-Consumer-interface.md

 **As a** Data Consumer,

-**I want to** be able easily access and send a Privacy request capture link
+**I want to** be able to easily access and send a Privacy request capture link

 **because** a submitter might directly ask me where they can submit a Privacy Request